LLNL/axom/src/components/shroud/docs/reference.rst

 F_impl_filename
    Name of Fortran file for functions.
    Defaults to option *F_impl_name_library_template*.

+namespace
+  Blank delimited list of namespaces for **cpp_header**.
+  The namespaces will be nested.

 splicers
    A dictionary mapping file suffix to a list of splicer files